Dcoders-IUT/Abaash/README.md

 - **MariaDB**: For storing and retrieving data.

 ## Feedback and Contributions
-If you have any feedback or suggestions for improving Aabash, please feel free to contact us using the contact form on the website or by sending an email to orkhasnat@iut-dhaka.edu.
+If you have any feedback or suggestions for improving Abaash, please feel free to contact us using the contact form on the website or by sending an email to orkhasnat@iut-dhaka.edu.

-### Thank you for using Aabash!
+### Thank you for using Abaash!